BrycesDevices/LFO_Generator/README.md

 *Note: this module was completed by my project partner and has thus been omitted from this repository.*

 ## Testbenches
-Test benches have been included for the following modules:
+Testbenches have been included for the following modules:
 - dacInterface
 - freqGen
 - waveGen